 Bob Barnett: CIF Central Section correspondent

 Bob is the foremost authority on Central Section sports and is the official Central Section sports historian.
 As a close collegue of the late Nelson Tennis (the founder of Cal-Hi Sports), Bob has contributed many articles and has made contributions to the researching of records for the Cal-Hi Sports Record Book and Almanac.
 His knowledge of prep sports in the central region of California was culminated when he authored “90 Years of High School Basketball — Central Section Record Book 1907 -1996.”

 One of the nation’s most renowned high school historians, no one in California prep sports history has collected as much memorabilia or event results going back more than 100 years than Bruce.
 A former worker at the Helms Athletic Foundation in Los Angeles, Bruce later lived in San Pedro for many years and spent the last years of his life in Rio Vista before passing away in late 2017.
 Similar to co-founder Nelson Tennis, McIntosh will also be a senior editor Emeritus because his research and findings are utilized on a daily basis on this website.

 Jennifer Ezpeleta: Art Director

 For nearly 10 years, Jennifer was the art director of Student Sports Magazine and also was responsible for the layout of the last four Cal-Hi Sports state record books.
 She is continuing to aid Cal-Hi Sports through her work laying out the weekly newsletters in addition to the creation of e-book covers and advertisements.

 Kathleen Moody: Co-Owner

-Kathleen and Mark were married in August 1993 and have one son, Sean Tennis, who will be a high school senior this fall.
+Kathleen and Mark were married in August 1993 and have one son, Sean Tennis.
 Kathleen is a teacher and has worked for the Stockton Unified School District since 1991.